 - We have systems in place to encourage the reporting of concerns and the protection of whistle blowers.

-Our Chief Compliance Officer is responsible for overseeing the implementation of our Anti-Slavery Policy and the annual preparation of our slavery and human trafficking statement.
+Our Head of Compliance and Risk is responsible for overseeing the implementation of our Anti-Slavery Policy and the annual preparation of our slavery and human trafficking statement.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to those staff involved in procurement and/or with responsibility for our supply chain management.